3-Stage 20"x4.5" Whole House Big Blue Water Filtration System for Iron/Manganese/Sulfur/Hydrogen Sulfide with ¾" or 1" NPT Ports

 - Pre-filter of DI & RO water filtration system for industry

-- Filtration of low viscosity fluids of chemical
+- Filtration of low-viscosity fluids of chemical

 - Filtration of water for manufacturing processes & recycled water

-Approximate Life of IRON Filter Cartridge:
+Approximate Life of Iron/Manganese Filter Cartridge:

-Filter life depends on the contamination level (iron equivalent) and amount of water consumed on a daily basis.
+Filter life depends on the contamination level (iron equivalent) and the amount of water consumed on a daily basis.
 You can use the following chart to estimate how long a filter will last in your case.